 Martin: Well, what we were doing was called retouching photos.
 It wasn’t actually that.
 It was part of it.
 Like, sometimes, we would, instead of having photographs that, you know, for editorial reasons needed to be extended by two centimeters on the right-hand side or something like that.
 And then you’d paint all that in, you know, by hand so that you couldn’t tell the difference between what was original photograph and what was painted.
 But the main thing was really with the color corrections in those days because the way color separations were done, they had inherent mistakes in certain colors which these days nobody even knows that, you know, if you do that with filters, that is what happens because these days, computers and scanners will mathematically or digitally correct those color mistakes, yeah.

-Interviewer: What did you call the machine?
+Austin: What did you call the machine?
 A gravure press?

 Martin: It was gravure, yeah.
 It was engraved.
 Unlike in an offset where you have the…as a flat print, you know, and then, you have book, what’s it called?
 Book…